CaptainSwag101/LazyShell/readme.txt

 Minimal system requirements: 1GB of RAM, 10MB of hard drive space.

-The user must be running under a 32-bit OS to use Lazy Shell.
-If running under a 64-bit OS, use CorFlags.bat.

 ______________________________________________________________________

 MAIN FEATURES
 ______________________________________________________________________

-The editor is comprised of 15 individual editors.
+The editor is comprised of 16 individual editors.

 Various status editors include modification capabilities for the statuses of monsters, formations, formation packs, items, spells,